Technical Pan

 The film can be developed at home, mainly by using the chemical mixture Technidol, which Kodak sold for that purpose alone.
 Other two-bath "split" developers have been used on Tech Pan as well as highly dilute developers such as Agfa's Rodinal.
 To achieve exact results, small-tank development was often the preferred process and "clip testing" (developing a small piece cut from a roll to test developing times and dilutions) was usually done.
 Like other panchromatic films, it must be developed in darkness.

-When the film was discontinued, Kodak revealed that none had been made for many years nor could any more be made because the coating line had been shut down and many of the materials used to make it had been discontinued, and that it was still on the market only due to a large roll being found in frozen storage.
+When the film was discontinued, Kodak revealed that none had been made for many years nor could any more be made because the coating line had been shut down and many of the materials used to make it had been discontinued, and was still on the market only due to a large roll being found in frozen storage.
 The film was created for the military and was no longer required for that purpose.
 Consequently, Kodak cut the roll into commercially viable formats and continued to sell it.
 Unexposed Technical Pan is now quite valuable.

 Tech Pan or Technipan, as it is often known, was very popular among some professional photographers and astronomers, as it is capable of recording extremely fine detail, and its sensitivity curve extended much further into the red than most films.
 In particular, it was very sensitive to light emitted by hydrogen at 656.28 nm (H-alpha), which made it very useful for a wide range of astronomical imaging.
 Tech Pan was also useful for electron and laser photography.
 The film was popular with photographers in the art and fashion industries for its extremely high-contrast results when up-rated and processed in an abrasive, high-strength developer.